quangnguyenvn/JSON0/README.md

 # JSON0

 JSON0 is a high-performance Java library that converts objects into their JSON format.
-This library focused on performance and was designed to handle huge converting tasks with minimum time.
-The development team maximize logics reusage and limit the abuse of creating new objects in Java that could consume a lot of memory.
+This library  was designed to handle huge converting tasks with minimum time.

 Performance Benchmark using JHM library with the result shown below: